linsnotes/linsnotes.github.io/_posts/2024-04-10-jekyll-website.md

 While **jekyll serve** alone often works fine, using **bundle exec jekyll serve** is a best practice in Ruby development.
 It ensures that your project's dependencies are properly managed and consistent.

 ## Customize your website
-For more details on customizing your site, visit the Jekyll documentation on themes and overrides: Jekyll Themes Documentation.
+For more details on customizing your site, visit the Jekyll documentation on themes and overrides: [**Jekyll Themes Documentation**](https://jekyllrb.com/docs/themes/#understanding-gem-based-themes).